World looks towards India for managing diversity: RSS chief Mohan Bhagwat | Law-Order

 Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Sunday said the whole world looks towards India for managing diversity.

-Bhagwat said there have been many historical events that were never told to us nor taught in a proper way.
+Bhagwat said there have been many historical events which were never told to us nor taught in a proper way.

 "For instance, the place where Sanskrit grammar was born is not in India.
 Did we ever ask a question why?" he said.